-Octavius, I have seen more days than you:

-And though we lay these honours on this man,

-To ease ourselves of divers slanderous loads,

-He shall but bear them as the ass bears gold,

-To groan and sweat under the business,

-Either led or driven, as we point the way;

-And having brought our treasure where we will,

-Then take we down his load, and turn him off,

-Like to the empty ass, to shake his ears,

-And graze in commons.
+Octavius, I have seen more days than you,(20) And though we lay these honors on this man To ease ourselves of divers slanderous loads, He shall but bear them as the ass bears gold, To groan and sweat under the business, Either led or driven, as we point the way;(25) And having brought our treasure where we will, Then take we down his load and turn him off, Like to the empty ass, to shake his ears And graze in commons.

-You may do your will; But he's a tried and valiant soldier.
+You may do your will,(30) But he's a tried and valiant soldier.

-So is my horse, Octavius; and for that I do appoint him store of provender: It is a creature that I teach to fight, To wind, to stop, to run directly on, His corporal motion govern'd by my spirit.
-And, in some taste, is Lepidus but so; He must be taught and train'd and bid go forth; A barren-spirited fellow; one that feeds On abjects, orts and imitations, Which, out of use and staled by other men, Begin his fashion: do not talk of him, But as a property.
-And now, Octavius, Listen great things:--Brutus and Cassius Are levying powers: we must straight make head: Therefore let our alliance be combined, Our best friends made, our means stretch'd And let us presently go sit in council, How covert matters may be best disclosed, And open perils surest answered.
+So is my horse, Octavius, and for that I do appoint him store of provender.
+It is a creature that I teach to fight, To wind, to stop, to run directly on,(35) His corporal motion govern'd by my spirit.
+And, in some taste, is Lepidus but so: He must be taught, and train'd, and bid go forth; A barren-spirited fellow, one that feeds On objects, arts, and imitations,(40) Which, out of use and staled by other men, Begin his fashion.
+Do not talk of him But as a property.
+And now, Octavius, Listen great things.
+Brutus and Cassius Are levying powers; we must straight make head;(45) Therefore let our alliance be combined, Our best friends made, our means stretch'd: And let us presently go sit in council, How covert matters may be best disclosed, And open perils surest answered.(50)

-Let us do so: for we are at the stake, And bay'd about with many enemies; And some that smile have in their hearts, I fear, Millions of mischiefs.
+Let us do so, for we are at the stake, And bay'd about with many enemies; And some that smile have in their hearts, I fear, Millions of mischiefs.

-SCENE II.
 Camp near Sardis.
-Before BRUTUS's tent.
+Before Brutus' tent.]